 Miami-Cass REMC is a member-owned electric cooperative headquartered in Peru, Indiana.
 As a cooperative, Miami-Cass REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Counted seven board members present.
-Miami-Cass REMC attorney Jeremy Fetty also attended.
+Miami-Cass REMC attorney Jeremy Fetty also attended via teleconference.
 WVPA board report was given by Jim Savage.
-Monthly legal report was given by Fetty.
+IEC board report was given by Mark Hahn Monthly legal report was given by Fetty.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-October monthly operating, member services and safety reports were reviewed and approved.
-Financial… Continue reading.
+January monthly operating,… Continue reading.

 Counted seven board members present.
-Miami-Cass REMC attorney Jeremy Fetty attended via teleconference.
-Conducted 2018 board elections.
+Miami-Cass REMC attorney Jeremy Fetty also attended.
 WVPA board report was given by Jim Savage.
 Monthly legal report was given by Fetty.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-August monthly operating, member services and safety reports were reviewed and approved.
+December monthly operating, member services and safety reports were reviewed and approved.
 Financial… Continue reading.

 After 41 years at Miami-Cass REMC, Mike Long will retire on March 12.
 Long started his career at the REMC in 1976 as a meter reader.
 After a year and half, he began the four-year apprenticeship process and became a lineman in 1981.
 Later in his career, he worked as foreman for around 10 years… Continue reading.